TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-merupg-connectivity-vmunhealthy.md

 ## **Recommended Steps**

-* Report to the product group for further investigation if the VM did not self-recover
+* Report to the product group for further investigation if the VM did not self-recover.